Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Introduction

 \section{Introduction}

-Counting complexity is a classical subfield of complexity theory, launched by Valiant's seminal paper \cite{V79} that introduced the class $\sharpP$ and proved $\sharpP$-hardness of the zero-one permanent, a problem that may equivalently be considered as asking for the number of perfect matchings in bipartite graphs.
+Counting complexity is a classical subfield of complexity theory, launched by Valiant's seminal paper \cite{V79} that introduced the class $\sharpP$ and proved $\sharpP$-hardness of the zero-one permanent, a problem equivalent to counting perfect matchings in a bipartite graph.
 This initial breakthrough spawned an ongoing research program that systematically studies the complexity of computational counting problems, and many results in this area can be organized as dichotomy results.
-For instance, a full dichotomy was shown for the problems of counting solutions to constraint-satisfaction problems \cite{DBLP:conf/icalp/Bulatov08,DBLP:conf/stoc/CaiC12}, and similar results are known for so-called Holant problems \cite{DBLP:conf/soda/CaiLX11}, and for the evaluation of graph polynomials such as the Tutte polynomial \cite{JVW90} and the cover polynomial \cite{BD07,DBLP:conf/mfcs/BlaserC11}.
+Such results show that, among problems that can be expressed in certain rich frameworks, each problem is either polynomial-time solvable or $\sharpP$-hard.
+Moreover, these results often give criteria for deciding which side of the dichotomy a given problem occupies.
+For instance, a full dichotomy was shown for the problems of counting solutions to constraint-satisfaction problems \cite{DBLP:conf/icalp/Bulatov08,DBLP:conf/stoc/CaiC12}, and similar results are known for large subclasses of so-called Holant problems \cite{DBLP:conf/soda/CaiLX11,DBLP:journals/siamcomp/CaiGW16}, and for the evaluation of graph polynomials such as the Tutte polynomial \cite{JVW90} and the cover polynomial \cite{BD07,DBLP:conf/mfcs/BlaserC11}.

-Over the course of the counting complexity program, it became clear that most interesting counting problems are $\sharpP$-hard, apart from trivial and very few unexpected problems amenable to polynomial-time algorithms, such as counting spanning trees or perfect matchings in planar graphs.
-To attack the large body of hard problems, several relaxations were proposed, such as approximate counting \cite{DBLP:journals/jacm/JerrumSV04,DBLP:journals/siamcomp/GoldbergJ14,GJ08Tutte}, counting modulo a fixed number \cite{Hertrampf1990,Valiant2006}, and counting on restricted graph classes such as planar and/or $3$-regular graphs \cite{DBLP:journals/siamcomp/Vadhan01,DBLP:conf/tamc/CaiLX09}.
+Over the course of the counting complexity program, it became clear that most interesting counting problems are $\sharpP$-hard, and that the class of polynomial-time solvable problems is rather limited, nevertheless containing some surprising examples, such as counting perfect matchings in planar graphs, counting spanning trees, and problems amenable to holographic algorithms \cite{Valiant2008}.
+To attack the large body of hard problems, several relaxations were studied, such as approximate counting \cite{DBLP:journals/jacm/JerrumSV04,DBLP:journals/siamcomp/GoldbergJ14,GJ08Tutte}, counting modulo fixed numbers \cite{Hertrampf1990,Valiant2006}, and counting on restricted graph classes, such as planar and/or $3$-regular graphs \cite{DBLP:journals/siamcomp/Vadhan01,DBLP:conf/tamc/CaiLX09}.